NehalTaya/House-Price-Analysis--Deep-Learning--ML/README.md

 **CONCLUSION**

-We can see the average correlation with different combinations of hidden nodes and hidden layers
+We can see the average correlation with different combinations of hidden nodes and hidden layers .

+The following factors are most important in helping to predict house prices :
+1.BsmtFin
+2.Living Area
+3.Garage Area
+4.Total Basement SF
+5.1st Floor SF